CBrew913/music_analysis_project/README.md

 ## Machine Learning Model

+Description of data preprocessing
+✓ Description of feature engineering and the feature selection, including their decisionmaking process
+✓ Description of how data was split into training and testing sets
+✓ Explanation of model choice, including limitations and benefits
+✓ Explanation of changes in model choice (if changes occurred between the Segment 2 and Segment 3 deliverables)
+✓ Description of how they have trained the model thus far, and any additional training that will take place
+✓ Description of current accuracy score
+Additionally, the model obviously addresses the question or problem the team is solving.

 The machine learning model that will be utilized is a Linear Regression model.
 This will take in data from the sources mentioned above (Daniel's branch) and will be taking the input variables of percentage of curse words in each song and how popular that song is.
 This will determine if there is a linear relationship between percentage of profanity and how popular the song is for that timeframe.
 If it is a positive linear relationship then the number of curse words does increase popularity and if there a negative linear relationship then that opposite is true.

 ![image](https://github.com/CBrew913/music_analysis_project/blob/Teresa_branch/FlowChart.PNG)